DeisData/deisdata.github.io/docs/source/contribute/structural-changes.rst

 To clone the website your repository, you will need Git installed on your machine.
 This allows you to interact with the GitHub repository and commit your changes to version control.
+You can accept the defaults for the installation options.

 Please follow :doc:`our instructions for installing Git </git/setup-install>`.